There is an exercise that I do every day that helps my back.

 Four Plank Position

-Move into a four point position, with your hands underneath your shoulders, your knees underneath your hips, your about shoulder width apart, and your head in line with your body.
+Move into a four-point position, with your hands underneath your shoulders, your knees underneath your hips, your knees about shoulder-width apart, and your head in line with your body.
 Tighten up your abdominal area.
 This is level one.
 You can start off with this level if the force of gravity coming down on your back is all that you can handle.
+Always make sure that you can take deep breaths in the position that you are in.

 #2 – Four Plank Position with Progression